SigmanGroup/Get_Properties/README.md

 # Get_Properties

-[![DOI](https://zenodo.org/badge/756425408.svg)](https://zenodo.org/doi/10.5281/zenodo.10651726)
+> [!IMPORTANT]
+> This repository is deprecated.
+Use the updated [GetProperties](https://github.com/SigmanGroup/GetProperties) [![DOI](https://zenodo.org/badge/756425408.svg)](https://zenodo.org/doi/10.5281/zenodo.10651726)

 Workflow scripts for automated collection of molecular properties, as well as atom- and bond-level properties for a conserved moiety of interest from Gaussian jobs.
 Post-processing allows for the collection of condensed descriptors for conformational ensembles:
   * minimum property value
   * maximum property value
   * property value from the lowest energy conformer